Belemz1/My-Third-Excel-data-analysis-project/README.md

 5. For total profit made in december, we employ the SUMIF function on the month column, against the profit column, to give  **$2,717,329.98**

 # CONCLUSION
-I was able to combine basic and advanced function in analysing my data
+I was able to combine basic and advanced function in analysing my data.
+I also saw the importance of creating a sub-table where data analysed from the larger table can be kept for reference.
+This made my job easier and neat